galaxy001/gfwtools/Help.md

 Requirements
 -------------

-- An iOS device, with > iOS 5
+- An iOS device, with >= iOS 5
-- A Shadowsocks server (See [server setup](#how-to-setup-server-side))
+- A Shadowsocks server (See [server setup](#server-side))

 As a web browser
 ----------------
 Shadowsocks works as a multi-tab web browser.
 It's really easy to use.

 - Tap the + button to open menu.
-- Tap settings to input proxy settings.
+- Tap Settings to configure proxy settings.
+- Tap New Tab to open a new Tab.
+- Swipe to move the tabs.
+Hold and press to swap tabs.
 - Tap Help for Help.
 - If you've changed Proxy Mode, **a restart is needed to take effect**.
 (Double tap home button, kill the app, then open the app again).

 As a global PAC proxy
 ---------------------

-Shadowsocks works as a background global PAC proxy, with some restrictions.
+###Shadowsocks works as a background global PAC proxy, with some restrictions.

 - Only works with Wi-Fi network.
 - Only works for a few minutes.
 Due to iOS restrictions, Shadowsocks can't